 Gallery – Makeup Mirror – Women of the 1920’s

 In 1909 Gordon Selfridge had opened the first cosmetics counter to allow women to ‘try before you buy’ and by the 1920s, every pharmacy and department store in the world had makeup counters.
-The earlier stigma attached to makeup and ‘harlots’ was gone and women felt at ease perusing the latest powders, vanishing creams, pan sticks, lipsticks and mascaras ( or mascaros as they were known in the 1920s).
+The earlier stigma attached to makeup and ‘harlots’ was gone.
+Women felt at ease perusing the latest powders, vanishing creams, pan sticks, lipsticks and mascaras.
+The original name was mascaro !

 Hollywood stars like Clara Bow made the cupids bow lip – a self shaping lipstick developed by Helena Rubinstein – popular and the image of the 1920s woman with her bow lips and dark eyes peering out from under her cloche hat has defined the look to this day.
-Shaping the mouth became a major pastime for women, with metal lip tracers being sold to help achieve the perfect pout.
-The defining look was a youthful glow to contrast the ivory pale skin, with creams, rouge papers and various liquids being sold.
+Shaping the mouth became a major pastime for women.
+Metal lip tracers being sold to help achieve the perfect pout.
+The defining 1920s makeup look was a youthful glow to contrast the ivory pale skin.
+This was achieved using creams, rouge papers and various foundation liquids.

 Kathy Lee Peiss in her book Hope in a Jar noted:

 “If pale and creamy was the desired skin, the solution for white women lay in an array of powders, paints, and bleaches.
 But what were the ramifications for black women?
 Peiss examines the hair and skin products sold and marketed to black women.
 Two of the largest companies within the black community did not sell hair straighteners or bleaches.”